 The respectable 2,372 square feet of interior space is covered by American walnut wide-plank flooring.
 This is the only element that one would expect to find in the house.
 It gets much weirder from there.
 The house with its orange kitchen countertops and a bubble chair suspended from the ceiling should rather rent out its interior to one of the sci-fi movies from the 1990s.

 On 1st March 2013, the house was sold, along with its modernist circular doorways, one bedroom guesthouse and a pool, for $2,100,000.
 The property was built in 1919 and has a lot size of 6,747 square feet.
 The previous owner cashed in quite well, since the last time "Nightmare" was sold, it cost mere $1,150,000 on 14th November 2006.

 Driving Miss Daisy to Atlanta

-JFK, The Godfather and The Bodyguard – Three in One House Package
+JFK, The Godfather and The Bodyguard – 3 in 1 House Package

-Beverly House, the 1920s mansion sits on 3.7 acres compound and has seventeen bedrooms and twenty-seven bathrooms, a cinema, a nightclub, a living room with 22-foot ceilings, two tennis courts, a 75-foot-long pool and an outdoor seating terrace that can host 400 sit-down guests.
+The 1920s mansion Beverly House sits on 3.7 acres compound and has seventeen bedrooms and twenty-seven bathrooms, a cinema, a nightclub, a living room with 22-foot ceilings, two tennis courts, a 75-foot-long pool and an outdoor seating terrace that can host 400 sit-down guests.
 The compound also holds two separate guest houses and a two-bedroom apartment.

 The terra-cotta stucco structure blends Spanish and Italian styles.
 The interiors feature intricately carved ceilings, paneled walls, French doors, balconies and floor-to-ceiling windows.
 Cascading waterfalls lead to a swimming pool and Venetian columns beyond the pool house.